Urban renewal

 1158

-Mr. Goodwin, a nursery owner and local historian from Louisville, Kentucky, discusses his ancestors and other African Americans who lived in the Petersburg / Newburg area.
-He describes the relationships of various African Americans with white slaveowners, and the efforts blacks made to build their community following slavery.
-He describes his own efforts to develop his community through the location of library in Newburg and the Petersburg Historical Society's programs, as well as his fight against urban renewal.
+Nelson Goodwin, a nursery owner and local historian from Louisville, Kentucky, discusses his ancestors and other African Americans who lived in the Petersburg / Newburg area.
+He describes the relationships of various African Americans with white slaveowners, and the efforts Blacks made to build their community following slavery.
+He describes his own efforts to develop his community through the location of a library in Newburg and the Petersburg Historical Society's programs, as well as his fight against urban renewal.
 He also talks about his own career in the nursery business.

 1184